Four Days on Cozumel: Drift Dives, Mayan Ruins, and the Best Tacos of Your Life

 If you're exploring more of Mexico, Isla Holbox offers a completely different experience worth considering.

-Already have my dates booked.
+Most travelers book their next dates before the tan fades.
 Different hotel, same dive shop, same taqueria.
 Some things don't need to change.